Plethora777/mcpe_viz/README.md

   * For each world type (e.g. overworld, nether):
     * Histogram of biomes (per-block column)

-## Experimental win32 build
+## Experimental win32 and win64 builds

-I used mingw32 to build a win32 executable.
-It is lightly tested :)  You can find the exe and required dll's in mcpe_viz.win32.zip
+I used mingw to build win32 and win64 executables.
+They are lightly tested :)  You can find the exe and required dll's in mcpe_viz.win32.zip and mcpe_viz.win64.zip

-Note: movies are not supported on win32

 ## Requirements